mlesnoff/JchemoDemo/Misc/config.md

 **Examples of how to upgrade the global environment from Julia 1.11.5 to 1.12.1**

-- Install 1.12.2 (1.11.5 is already installed)
+- Install 1.12.2 (1.11.5 is already installed).
-- Update the executable path in the settings of VsCode (as indicated in a previous section) and re-run VsCode
+- Update the executable path in the settings of VsCode (as indicated in a previous section) and re-run VsCode.
 - A new directory 'v1.12' should be created under *C:/Users/your_user_name/.julia/environments/*.
-If not, create it
+If not, create it.

 Then:
 - **First option (safer)**
     - Copy file *Project.toml* from
         *C:/Users/your_user_name/.julia/environments/v1.11/* to
-        *C:/Users/your_user_name/.julia/environments/v1.12/*
+        *C:/Users/your_user_name/.julia/environments/v1.12/*.
     - Then type in Pkg REPL:
         ```julia
         (@v1.12) pkg> instantiate
         ```
-    - This creates file *Manifest.toml* corresponding to the contents of *Project.toml* and resolves automatically eventual compatibility constraints within the new Julia version
+    - This creates file *Manifest.toml* corresponding to the contents of *Project.toml* and resolves automatically eventual compatibility constraints within the new Julia version.
 - **Second option**
     - Copy both files *Project.toml* and *Manifest.toml* from *C:/Users/your_user_name/.julia/environments/v1.11/* to *C:/Users/your_user_name/.julia/environments/v1.12/*
     - This will define for 1.12 the same environment as under 1.11 (exactly the same package versions).
-Nevertheless, this does not protect against eventual compatibility problems with the use of 1.12
+Nevertheless, this does not protect against eventual compatibility problems with the use of 1.12.

 Other information are given [here](https://docs.julialang.org/en/v1/manual/faq/#How-can-I-transfer-the-list-of-installed-packages-after-updating-my-version-of-Julia?).